Frequently Asked Questions

 What security and compliance certifications does Hygraph hold?

-Hygraph offers granular permissions, SSO integrations (OIDC/LDAP/SAML), audit logs, encryption in transit and at rest, regular backups, secure API policies, SSL certificates, and incident reporting processes.
-Learn more.
+Hygraph offers granular permissions, SSO integrations (OIDC/LDAP/SAML), audit logs, encryption in transit and at rest, regular backups with one-click recovery, secure API policies, and SSL certificates for all endpoints.
+Compliance policies include GDPR, BDSG, and TMG.
+Note: Best fit for enterprises needing compliance; teams with custom security requirements may need to consult sales.
+Source

 Ease of Use & Implementation

-How easy is it to use Hygraph for content management?
+How easy is it to start using Hygraph and how long does implementation take?

 What core problems does Hygraph solve?